-- Delivers a high level of provider satisfaction. - Delivers a high level of provider satis - Demonstrates competence and consistent compliance with State and/or Federal requirements. - Providing quality clinical oversight resulting in appropriate and cost-effective care for Medi-Cal participants. - Provide financial services in a timely, efficient manner which includes accurate resolution to financial issues. - Ensure confidentiality of processes related to rebates for outpatient drugs dispensed to Medicaid beneficiaries. - Administer a centralized records repository to electronically store, distribute, and allow access to CA-MMIS records. - Improved maintenance, enhancement, and operational efficiencies.
+- Delivers a high level of provider satisfaction. - Demonstrates competence and consistent compliance with State and/or Federal requirements. - Providing quality clinical oversight resulting in appropriate and cost-effective care for Medi-Cal participants. - Provide financial services in a timely, efficient manner which includes accurate resolution to financial issues. - Ensure confidentiality of processes related to rebates for outpatient drugs dispensed to Medicaid beneficiaries. - Administer a centralized records repository to electronically store, distribute, and allow access to CA-MMIS records. - Improved maintenance, enhancement, and operational efficiencies.